lancewilhelm/sketchybar-app-font-bg/README.md

    4. Open Preview and press `Cmd + N` to create a new image from the clipboard
 2. Redrawing the icon in design software.
 I'm using Affinity Designer 2, but any tool that can export SVGs will work.

     1. First, set the document size to `24x24` pixels.
-The shape of the box icon almost fits in the document size.
+The shape of the box icon (background) almost fits in the document size.
     2. Redraw the icon on the image.
 For icon background, you can use the `assets/template.svg` file.
     3. Export the icon as an SVG file.
 3. Optimize the SVG file using [SVGOMG](https://jakearchibald.github.io/svgomg/).